ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

   <span class="subhead">Supervised Machine Learning Microlesson 01</span>
 </h1>

 **Learning objective:**

-1.Refresh  understanding of supervised learning, focusing on its key characteristics and applications in classification and regression tasks.
+1. Refresh understanding of supervised learning, focusing on its key characteristics and applications in classification and regression tasks.

-2.Refresh  understanding of unsupervised learning, focusing on clustering and dimensionality reduction techniques.
+2. Refresh understanding of unsupervised learning, focusing on clustering and dimensionality reduction techniques.

-3.Refresh  understanding of reinforcement learning, with an emphasis on policy-based and reward-driven decision-making systems.
+3. Refresh understanding of reinforcement learning, with an emphasis on policy-based and reward-driven decision-making systems.

-4.Relate refreshed ML concepts to real-world use cases in AI-driven solutions, setting the stage for advanced architectures like transformers and GANs.
+4. Relate refreshed ML concepts to real-world use cases in AI-driven solutions, setting the stage for advanced architectures like transformers and GANs.

-5.Build a strong base for exploring advanced AI topics in subsequent modules.
+5. Build a strong base for exploring advanced AI topics in subsequent modules.

 # Supervised Machine Learning